ipopop/cod_acc_sem2_01_earth/pseudo-code-diagrams/terre13.md

     // Parse command line arguments and convert them to integers TRY
-        a ← parse argument 1 as integer b ← parse argument 2 as integer c ← parse argument 3 as integer
+        a : INT ← parse argument 1 as integer
+        b : INT ← parse argument 2 as integer
+        c : INT ← parse argument 3 as integer
     CATCH
         OUTPUT "Please provide three integers as command line arguments."
         RETURN
     END TRY

-    // Call the getMiddleValue function with three integer parameters and store the result in a variable middleValue ← getMiddleValue(a, b, c)
+    // Call the getMiddleValue function with three integer parameters and store the result in a variable middleValue : INT ← getMiddleValue(a, b, c)

     // Print the middle value using string interpolation OUTPUT "The middle value is: " + middleValue